 Summer – the perfect excuse for something cold and fizzy.
-With the warm weather stoking our thirst, supermarkets will be looking to their customer insights and consumer analytics to find out how to pitch their prosecco in a way which boosts sales.
+With the warm weather stoking our thirst, supermarkets will be looking to their competitor analysis and consumer analytics to find out how to pitch their prosecco in a way that boosts sales.

 However, prosecco drinkers are not all the same.
 As with all mass market products, different consumers have their own reasons for supping the drink.
 Some may want some bubbles for a gathering of family and friends, while others just want a nice glass to pair with a meal.
 Understanding what it is consumers want when purchasing prosecco is vital.